Meet our staff members

 Principal

-Richard started as Principal in 2024, after three years as an Associate Tutor.
-He teaches the Old Testament and a range of other subjects, including Preaching, and some New Testament.
-As Principal he is responsible for the overall life of the Lindisfarne College community.
-Richard has taught Old Testament in the North East for over 20 years, and in the past has also worked in a range of church and mission roles, most recently as the Prior of the Community of St Cuthbert at St Nic’s Durham, where he was also acting vicar for a year.
-He has written several books on Old Testament topics, including ‘The Lord is My Shepherd: Psalm 23 for the Life of the Church’ (Baker Academic, 2021), and is an Honorary Fellow in Old Testament in the Durham Department of Theology and Religion.
+Richard has been Principal since 2024.
+Before that he was an Associate LCT Tutor for 3 years.
+He teaches the Old Testament and a range of other subjects, including Preaching, New Testament and Leadership.
+He has taught Old Testament in the North East for over 20 years, and in the past has also worked in a range of church and mission roles.
+His church leadership experience has included ministry in a traditional parish, in a new church plant, and in the Community of St Cuthbert at St Nics Durham, where he was also acting vicar for a year.
+He has written several books on Old Testament topics, including ‘The Lord is My Shepherd: Psalm 23 for the Life of the Church‘ (Baker Academic, 2021), and is an Honorary Fellow in Old Testament in the Durham Department of Theology and Religion.
+He is currently writing a theology of the book of Psalms.

 Click to view a full list of Richard’s publications